-Use these tips to speed up your grow at any point between germination and harvest.
+Use these tips to speed up your growth at any point between germination and harvest.

 There are plenty of reasons why you might want to fasten your cannabis growing.
 You might be moving house and have to pack your grow room.
 Or you’re simply running low on weed and need it ASAP!